 The School of Languages and Literatures at the University Park campus of Penn State is an administrative structure that includes the Asian Studies Program, the Department of Comparative Literature, the Department of French and Francophone Studies, the Department of Germanic and Slavic Languages and Literatures, and the Department of Spanish, Italian and Portuguese.
 The School's purpose is to promote the study and knowledge of foreign and second languages and literatures, particularly where the interests of language and literature intersect.

-Students and advisors seeking information about how to demonstrate language proficiency (or acquire language credits through Credit by Examination) should click on the "language proficiency" link on this page.
+Students and advisors seeking information about how to demonstrate language proficiency (or acquire language credits through Credit by Examination) should click on the "Language Proficiency" link on this page.
 The button below will navigate you to the payment website for the Proficiency Certification.

 Penn State also includes several other departments and programs at University Park whose curricula and research relate to languages and literatures.
 They are also listed below.